snowmany19/ClientIQ/SMTP_SETUP_GUIDE.md

-# 📧 SMTP Configuration Guide for CivicLogHOA
+# 📧 SMTP Configuration Guide for ContractGuard

 ## 🎯 **Overview**

-This guide will help you configure SMTP (Simple Mail Transfer Protocol) for CivicLogHOA's email notification system.
+This guide will help you configure SMTP (Simple Mail Transfer Protocol) for ContractGuard's email notification system.
 Once configured, users will receive professional HTML emails for:

 - 🚨 New violation notifications
 - ✅ Violation resolved notifications